Effective Date: April 15, 2015

 (4) Space Technology Mission Directorate.

 e.
 Mission Support Directorate.

-(1) Office of the Chief Human Capital Management.
+(1) Office of Human Capital Management.

 (2) Office of Strategic Infrastructure.

 (3) Office of Headquarters Operations.

 18.104.22.168 Centers.
 Primary NASA field entities, each led by a Center Director.
 Some Centers have Component Facilities that may be geographically separated from the parent Center.
 Such facilities are led by a Manager or Head who reports to the parent Center official.